- Our Story|

 - Public Relations|

-Welcome to The Robertson School of Media and Culture at Virginia Commonwealth University.
+Welcome to the Richard T. Robertson School of Media and Culture at Virginia Commonwealth University.
 As a student, you must now face the real or imagined perils of college life: advising, registration and graduation requirements.

 You should get a copy of the VCU Undergraduate Bulletin for the year in which you entered VCU.
 Using the bulletin and this handbook, you should be able to understand and master these procedures and requirements and successfully complete your degree with a minimum of problems.
 Both the handbook and bulletin in effect when you enter the school are the ones to use for your required curriculum for graduation.